Law & Order: Criminal Intent season 10: Changes and returning characters

 In August 2010, Jeff Goldblum (Detective Zack Nichols) announced his departure from the series after switching agencies and being unsure of the series' future.
 The options for renewal of Goldblum, Saffron Burrows, and Mary Elizabeth Mastrantonio's contracts formally expired on July 31, 2010, after being extended by a month on June 30 when they were originally up.
 The series at the time was in limbo.
 Over a month later, it was confirmed that Criminal Intent was returning for a tenth and final season consisting of eight episodes, with star Vincent D'Onofrio who portrays Detective Robert Goren.
 The news of Law & Order: CI getting a proper closure was in stark contrast with the abrupt cancellation of the original mothership series by NBC in May 2010.

 Weeks later, it was announced that Kathryn Erbe would be returning as her character Detective Alex Eames, also confirming that ninth season cast member Saffron Burrows (Detective Serena Stevens) had departed.
 This meant a return to the single, original pair of Detectives Eames and Goren that featured in the first four seasons of the series.

 In February 2011, Jay O. Sanders joined the cast as Captain Joseph Hannah, replacing Mary Elizabeth Mastrantonio (Captain Zoe Callas).
 Sanders has appeared in episodes of both the original Law & Order and L&O: Criminal Intent (in the second season episode Dead).

-Chris Brancato replaced Walon Green as show runner/executive producer.
-Green was show runner/EP throughout seasons 8 and 9.
-Former show runner/executive producer Warren Leight wrote the episode "Trophy Wine", along with all the scenes with D'Onofrio and Julia Ormond, and the final scenes in the finale, "To the Boy In the Blue Knit Cap".
-Co-creator, developer, and former show runner/EP René Balcer re-wrote the finale as well, but went uncredited.
+Chris Brancato replaced Walon Green as showrunner/executive producer.
+Green was showrunner/EP throughout seasons 8 and 9.
+Former showrunner/executive producer Warren Leight wrote the episode "Trophy Wine", along with all the scenes with D'Onofrio and Julia Ormond, and the final scenes in the finale, "To the Boy in the Blue Knit Cap".
+Co-creator, developer, and former showrunner/EP René Balcer re-wrote the finale as well, but went uncredited.
 Brancato suggested that the show could be picked up for an 11th season if the intended final episodes garner sufficient ratings.

 Returning star Vincent D'Onofrio felt; "The fact that we had so many viewers, more than other cable shows, it's odd to see the show end."
 Although the show suffered a sharp ratings decline in the ninth season; coinciding with D'Onofrio and Erbe being written out of the show.
 Kathryn Erbe said to TV Guide if Law & Order: CI was possibly renewed; "I know that I would be there in a heartbeat.
 I'm fairly positive that Vincent [D'Onofrio] feels the same way.
 Everyone was really hoping that, in the 11th hour, we'd get some word.
 Whether the fans are able to muscle us back or not, who knows.
 They have amazing power."